sgivan/MutMap/README.md

 # Mutmap

-The scripts and files in this repository were designed to roughly follow the MutMap and MutMap+ protocols described int he following papers:
+The scripts and files in this repository were designed to roughly follow the MutMap and MutMap+ protocols described in the following papers:

 [Genome sequencing reveals agronomically important loci in rice using MutMap](http://www.nature.com/nbt/journal/v30/n2/abs/nbt.2095.html)